Outlook Calendar fields that sync to Notion

 Some fields become immutable after event creation in Outlook.
 If a field stops syncing updates, check whether the event was created as part of a recurring series.
 Certain properties can only be changed on the series master, not individual occurrences.

-Visibility and free/busy
+Event Visibility and Transparency

 Microsoft Teams meeting links sync automatically when a Teams meeting is created.
 Third-party links (Zoom, Webex) also sync if present in the event.
-Click the synced Teams link directly from Notion to join a meeting without opening Outlook first.
+Click the synced link directly from Notion to join a meeting without opening Outlook first.

-Meeting Link is read-only in Notion.
+Conference Call Link is read-only in Notion.
 Add or modify meeting links directly in Outlook.

 Calendar name